tanmay6414/openinnovationai/ClusterDeploymentCD.md

   autoplan:
     enabled: true
 ```
-- If not you can run a plan by commenting on Github PR with project name
+- If not, you can run a plan by commenting on Github PR with project name
 ```
 atlantis plan -p network
 ```
 ![Plan](assets/atlantis/plan.png)
-- If Pull request is not approved or plan is not successfull it wont allow you to apply.
+- If Pull request is not approved or plan is not successful it won't allow you to apply.
 [Sample](https://github.com/tanmay6414/openinnovationai/pull/2)
 ![Failed](assets/atlantis/failed.png)
-- If everything works out then after commenting **atlantis apply -p projectNmae** it will start applying terraform changes and if applied successfully merge the PR as well.
+- If everything works out then after commenting **atlantis apply -p projectName** it will start applying terraform changes and if applied successfully merge the PR as well.
 - If apply failed PR will not get merges
 ![Apply](assets/atlantis/apply.png)